 Cori Bush is an American politician, nurse, pastor, and Black Lives Matter activist.
 She served as the U.S. representative for Missouri's 1st congressional district from 2021 to 2025, representing the city of St. Louis and most of northern St. Louis County.

-The district and its predecessors have been in Democratic hands without interruption since 1911.
+Since 1911, the district and its predecessors have been in Democratic hands without interruption.

 On July 21, 1976, Cori Anika Bush was born.
-She later became a politician, nurse, pastor, and Black Lives Matter activist.
+She would later become an American politician, nurse, pastor, and Black Lives Matter activist.

-In 1994, Cori Bush graduated from Cardinal Ritter College Prep High School and became pregnant after being raped, leading to an abortion.
+In 1994, Cori Bush graduated from Cardinal Ritter College Prep High School.
+During the summer of 1994, at age 18, Bush became pregnant after being raped and had an abortion.

-In 1995, Cori Bush began studying at Harris–Stowe State University.
+In 1995, Cori Bush started studying at Harris–Stowe State University for one year.

 In 2001, Cori Bush, her husband at the time, and young children lived in their Ford Explorer for about three months after being evicted from a rental home.